uxumax/access_telebot/README.md

 docker/manage.sh make_translations easy
 ```

-Then you can find generated translations in the Django admin `messenger.Translation` model and change them filling `TO TEXT` of each original `FROM_TEXT`.
-Set your `TRANSLATION_NAME` in .env and restart whole project or just `web` service.
+You can find the generated translations in the Django admin under the `messenger.Translation` model.
+Here, you can modify them by filling in the `TO_TEXT` for each original `FROM_TEXT`.
+Set your `TRANSLATION_NAME` in the .env file, and restart the entire project or just the `web` service when you're finished.

 ## Note